sakethram88/Goldberg_DeepLearning/README.md

   <h3>Code</h3>
   <p>The code used has been provided in this file <a href="https://github.com/sakethram88/Goldberg_DeepLearning/blob/master/Goldberg_DeepLearning.ipynb">Goldberg_DeepLearning.ipynb</a><br>
   <a href="https://magenta.tensorflow.org/"> Magenta </a> is an open source python library which can be used to generate music and art using machine learning.
-  <br>MelodyRNN can be used to generate melodies.
+  <br><a href="https://github.com/magenta/magenta/tree/master/magenta/models/melody_rnn">MelodyRNN</a> can be used to generate melodies.
 It is an LSTM based neural network.
   <br>
   MelodyRNN works on Note Sequences but our datasets are in MIDI format, so some functions have been used to facilitate interconversion between them.<br></p>